Year 8 Music

 Key skills developed:

-• How to perform confidently in an ensemble
+• How to perform and compose syncopated rhythms

 Assessment: Students receive formative assessment on their work throughout the unit.
-Their final arrangements are assessed formally at the end of the unit and they complete an in-class listening activity that tests their understanding of the ways in which musical elements can be manipulated to produce an arrangement or cover version.
+Their reggae performances and compositions are assessed formally at the end of the unit.